CMU-IDS-2021/assignment-2-test02/README.md

 - [ ] An interactive data science or machine learning application using Streamlit.
 - [ ] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A write-up that describes the goals of your application, justifies design decisions, and gives an overview of your development process.
-Use the `writeup.md` file in this repository.
-You may add more sections to the document than the template has right now.